Elodieguay/TodoList_Angular/README.md

 <div align="center">

-# TodoList with Angular 17
+# To Do List with Angular 17

-Create a nice TodoList with the framework Angular in order to learn the basis.
+Create a nice To Do List with the framework Angular in order to learn the basis.

 I worked with Angular v17, CSS with SaSS, and the Localstorage